Skip to main content

 YAML definition

-Behind the scenes, integrations are represented in YAML.
-You can view the YAML that defines your integration's flows, steps, inputs, connections and config variables by clicking Integration details button at the top-left of the integration designer, and selecting View YAML.
+Integrations are represented in YAML behind the scenes.
+To view the YAML that defines your integration's flows, steps, inputs, connections, and config variables, click the Integration details button at the top-left of the integration designer and select View YAML.

 YAML for integration in Prismatic app

-If you are exporting the integration and importing it in a different region (US -> EU, for example), make sure you click a latest component versions button, as component versions may not match between regions.
+When exporting an integration for import in a different region (e.g., US to EU), make sure to click the latest component versions button, as component versions may differ between regions.

-The YAML present in this drawer corresponds to the integration that is currently being displayed.
-You can view the YAML of a previous version of the integration by first opening the VERSION HISTORY drawer and selecting an older integration version.
+The YAML shown corresponds to the currently displayed integration version.
+To view the YAML of a previous version, open the VERSION HISTORY drawer and select an older version.